jirichmel/research-project/README.md

 The values lattice_vector_1_ang, lattice_vector_2_ang, lattice_vector_3_ang, lattice_angle_alpha_degree, lattice_angle_beta_degree, lattice_angle_gamma_degree from the Kaggle dataset were removed in this dataset.

 ## kaggle_data_handling.ipynb Script
 The script used for the extraction the data in this dataset from the provided datafiles.
-The script uses a folder structure of the provided datafiles.
-Modification of the paths to the files is needed if the script is to be used.
+The script uses the folder structure of the provided datafiles.
+Modification of the paths to the files is needed if the script is to be reused.
+The scripts uses parallelization to multiple CPUs using the ray framework.
+The script is not optimized for maximum efficiency but works well.

 ## Known Issues
 * The datafile number 464 seems to be incomplete or corrupted.
-The datapoint was excluded from the dataset.
+The datapoint was excluded from the datasets.